Typical values per 100g

 For a warming hot chocolate:

 Here’s all you need to know about our favourite spice......

 Sweet, warming and wonderfully comforting, cinnamon is one of the best spices of all.
 In fact, it’s the second most popular spice in both the US and over here – only black pepper knocks it from the top spot.

 Found in the inner bark of the cinnamon tree, cinnamon can be sold as a ground powder, or as a tubular bark.
-Native to India, Bangladesh, Sri Lanka and Burma, what many people don’t realise is that there are actually two different kinds of this spice – Ceylon, or Cassia.
+Native to India, Bangladesh, Sri Lanka and Burma.

-Lucy Bee Cinnamon Powder is Ceylon, which is also known as “true cinnamon”.
-Although most supermarkets stock Cassia since it tends to be cheaper, Ceylon cinnamon has a wonderfully subtle, sweet taste and is a lighter brown colour.
+Lucy Bee Cinnamon Powder is cinnamon zeylanicum, whihc is also known as “true cinnamon”.
+Although most supermarkets stock Cassia since it tends to be cheaper, true cinnamon has a wonderfully subtle, sweet taste and is a lighter brown colour.

-Unlike Cassia, our Ceylon cinnamon also has very low levels of coumarin (0.02%).
-Ceylon cinnamon sticks also have many thin layers and can easily be made into powder, whereas Cassia sticks are much harder.
+Unlike Cassia, our true cinnamon also has very low levels of coumarin (0.02%).
+True cinnamon sticks also have many thin layers and can easily be made into powder, whereas Cassia sticks are much harder.
 We have a more detailed article on our blog which looks at the differences.

 Cinnamon has always had a place in peoples’ hearts (and their cuisine!).
 In fact, this treasured spice was even seen as the perfect gift for monarchs and gods alike, while in Ancient Rome, a pound of cinnamon would cost up to 300 denarii – the equivalent of ten month’s wages.

 As well as being used to flavour food, meats and even wines, cinnamon was also traditionally used to fragrance rooms or as an embalming agent in ancient Egypt and was also added to holy oils in the Hebrew bible.